taosdata/TDengine/docs-en/20-third-party/02-prometheus.md

 import Prometheus from "../14-reference/_prometheus.mdx"

 Prometheus is a widespread open-source monitoring and alerting system.
-Prometheus joined the Cloud Native Computing Foundation (CNCF) in 2016 as the second-hosted project after Kubernetes, which has a very active developer and user community.
+Prometheus joined the Cloud Native Computing Foundation (CNCF) in 2016 as the second incubated project after Kubernetes, which has a very active developer and user community.

 Prometheus provides `remote_write` and `remote_read` interfaces to leverage other database products as its storage engine.
 To enable users of the Prometheus ecosystem to take advantage of TDengine's efficient writing and querying, TDengine also provides support for these two interfaces.